cinderblock/python-rencode/README.md

 ```

 This is generally unnecessary with "Format On Save" features of most editors.
-VS Code should work immediately.
+VS Code should work automatically because of workspace settings.

 #### REPL